Bargkoppelweg industrial and commercial area

 DELACAMP AG

-DELACAMP, headquartered in Hamburg, is a leading supplier of spare parts for printers and copiers worldwide.
-Since its foundation in 1879 as a trading company specialising in trade between Japan and Germany, DELACAMP has developed continuously.
-Since 1960 DELACAMP has been one of the leading suppliers of uncoated fabrics for the manufacture of typewriter ribbons.
+Based in Hamburg, DELACAMP is a leading supplier of spare parts for printers and copiers worldwide.
+Established in 1879 as a trading company specialising in trade between Japan and Germany, DELACAMP has evolved continuously.
+The company has been one of the leading suppliers of uncoated fabrics for the manufacture of typewriter ribbons since the 1960s.
 Today, the company specialises in the supply of components for laser printer cartridges as well as parts for copiers.
 DELACAMP strives to maintain its leading role by providing quality products at competitive prices with immediate delivery capability.
 The company is constantly expanding its range of imaging materials and remains at the forefront of developing and sourcing new products to meet the needs of the remanufacturing industry.
-DELACAMP knows how to adapt to the changing needs of the market and always provides its customers with competent and reliable service.
+DELACAMP knows how to adapt to the changing needs of the market and takes pride in providing customers with expertise and highly reliable services.

 Disclaimer